Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/transports.md

 }
 ```

-From the above script, when starting a single player session the `SinglePlayerTransport` is assigned to the `NetworkConfig.NetworkTransport` and when starting a hosted multiplayer session the `UnityTransport` is assigned.
+As shown in the script above, when starting a single player session the `SinglePlayerTransport` is assigned to the `NetworkConfig.NetworkTransport`, and when starting a hosted multiplayer session the `UnityTransport` is assigned.

 ### Single player limitations